AVEVA/AVEVA-Samples-OMF/basic_samples/Complex_Dynamic/NodeJS/README.md

    ```

 1. Open Command Prompt in Windows
-1. Goto folder where js files are located
+1. Go to the folder where js files are located
 1. Configure desired OMF endpoints to receive the data in [config.js](.\config.js])
 1. Type the following command to run the test file in the local server